ealush/vest/CONTRIBUTING.md

 ## Versioning strategy

 When making a change you should never manually update Vest’s version in its `package.json` file.
 Instead, you should prefix your commits with the change level, for example: `major:` (or `breaking:`) for breaking changes, `minor:` (or `feat:`) for new features, and `patch:` (or `fix:`) for fixes within the code.
-If your changes are not in the code itself (documentation, for example), you should prefix your commits with `config:` or `docs:`.
+If your changes are not in the code itself (documentation, for example), you should prefix your commits with `conf:` or `docs:`.
 The next version number will be calculated from the sum of all commits in a release.

 A good commit message could look like this:
 `breaking: Removed legacy interface.`